 All in all, Monaci is a great choice if you want luxury while experiencing the majestic Mt Etna.

-Masseria degli Ulivi is a 10-minute drive from Noto, one of the island’s best baroque towns, and Sicily’s gay capital.
+Masseria degli Ulivi is a 10-minute drive from Noto, Sicily’s gay capital.
 But staying here, you wouldn’t know you’re so close to a busy metropolitan centre.
 Masseria degli Ulivi feels like a real countryside retreat.